Veterans Career TransitionStart Here

 Steel City Vets (SCV) is a group for any member of the US Armed Services both currently serving and those who have served in support of Operation Enduring Freedom and Operation Iraqi Freedom.Read more

 If you know a Veteran or if you are Veteran in need, you can call the Veterans Crisis Line or click on this button to be taken to their website for more information.

 The VA's Airborne Hazards and Open Pit Registry allows Veterans who served in support of OEF/OIF/OND as well as Operations Desert Shield and Desert Storm, to document their exposure and report any concerns through this online form.

 Check out some of the latest news surrounding Steel City Vets and other things effecting Veterans here in the area.

 Read about how the city of Pittsburgh came out to support SCV and learn more about PTSD and change the conversation.Support

 On November 25, 2014, Steel City Vets received word that our application to be recognized as a Public Charty under Section 501(C)(3) of the Federal Tax Law.
 We are thankful for all the support shown to us to get us to this important milestone.

 Recently the KDKA Morning Show with Larry Reichert asked Steel City Vets' Executive Director to join in on the show to discuss the growing violence in Iraq.

 Article written by: Andrew Limberg

-The July Addition of the Army Strong Community Center is now out.
-This month's addition takes a special look at different ideas on fun ways to spend the Jly 4th weekend as well as the summer together with your loved ones.
+The November Addition of the Army Strong Community Center is now out.
+This month's addition takes a special look at rethinking the Veteran.